Tiago-Minuzzi/HamleTE/README.md

 Video tutorial: [Running annotation mode](https://youtu.be/Ubl5oaI-HBw).

+Clustering of repeats is disabled by default.
+If you would like to cluster the repeats to reduce redundancy, please, use the flag `--clust`.
+Example:

+`python3 hamleTE.py -f genome.fasta --clust`

 To use the classifier mode change the mode flag as follows:

 `python3 hamleTE.py -m c -f my_TE_set.fasta`